Homeopathy Treatment For Anal Fissure

 A diet high in fibre can help keep your stools soft and regular.
 This is essential in avoiding further anal fissures in the future.
 For most persons, a daily fibre intake of 25 to 35 gms is adequate.
 It’s important to improve your dietary fibre intake and get lots of fluids each day.
 This aids in promoting rapid wound healing and softening faeces to make them easier to pass.
 To enhance your daily consumption, you might want to consider taking fibre supplements.

-Anal fissures cannot always be prevented, but you can lower your risk by following the following precautions.
+Anal fissures cannot always be prevented, but you can lower your risk by following these precautions:

 Homoeopathic Medications